alice-fit-fee-upgrade/.github/profile/README.md

-# Hi there 👋
-# Group working on the ALICE FIT FEE upgrade project.
+## Group working on the ALICE FIT FEE upgrade project.

 <!--